magento/merchdocs/src/sales-channels/asc/about-amazon-sales-channel.md

 - Create and manage pricing rules for everyday sale or seasonal promotions

-- Create price floors to protect your lowest price
+- Create price floors and ceiling prices to protect your lowest and highest prices

 - Create and manage intelligent pricing rules that will automatically adjust your product pricing relative to other Amazon competitors (lowest Amazon competitor and Amazon Best Buy Box price)